 But what in the rum blazes is a Pazam Pori, you might ask?
 Well, we’ll tell you.

-what you need to know right up front, is that the spelling might be a little misleading to those unfamiliar.
+What you need to know right up front, is that the spelling might be a little misleading to those unfamiliar.

 You see, the ‘Z’ in Pazam is meant to be the closest representative of a sound you find in Tamil (actually, Tamiz) and Malayalam of a sort of ‘L’ sound, which doesn’t really have an English equivalent. ( How’s that for some South-Indian bragging rights?!)

-The ‘Z’ in the spelling is basically your cue to twist your tongue and attempt to make that L-but- quite-L-sound without sounding like a complete fool, which is rarely achieved by anyone who isn’t a native speaker of Tamil or Malayalam.
+The ‘Z’ in the spelling is basically your cue to twist your tongue and attempt to make that L-but-not- quite-L-sound without sounding like a complete fool, which is rarely achieved by anyone who isn’t a native speaker of Tamil or Malayalam.
 But no harm in trying.
 (Just send us a video when you do, thanks!)